akulasai07/AWS-Based-Web-Development-and-Deployment/README.md

-# SWE642
+# AWS-Based Web Development and Deployment

-This project is an extension of a previous assignment, aimed at enhancing a web page using various web technologies, including JavaScript, Bootstrap, cookies, and Ajax implementation.
-Below are the specific details and instructions for the assignment.
+This project aimed at enhancing a web page using various web technologies, including JavaScript, Bootstrap, cookies, and Ajax implementation.

 ## Assignment Overview
-The objective of this assignment is to improve a web page and provide an enriched user experience by implementing the following features and functionalities:
+The objective of this project is to improve a web page and provide an enriched user experience by implementing the following features and functionalities:

 ### Navigation Bar Enhancement:
 - Redesigned the webpage to incorporate a Bootstrap navigation bar with a medium to dark background.